-Aloe (often called aloe vera) produces two substances, gel and latex, which are used for medicines.
+Aloe is a cactus-like plant that grows in hot, dry climates.
+In the United States, aloe is grown in Florida, Texas, and Arizona.
+Aloe produces two substances, gel and latex, which are used for medicines.
 Aloe gel is the clear, jelly-like substance found in the inner part of the aloe plant leaf.
 Aloe latex comes from just under the plant's skin and is yellow in color.
 Some aloe products are made from the whole crushed leaf, so they contain both gel and latex.
 The aloe that is mentioned in the Bible is an unrelated fragrant wood used as incense.

 Aloe medications can be taken by mouth or applied to the skin.
-Aloe gel is taken by mouth for osteoarthritis, bowel diseases including ulcerative colitis, fever, itching and inflammation, and as a general tonic.
-It is also used for stomach ulcers, diabetes, asthma, and for treating some side effects of radiation treatment.
+People take aloe gel by mouth for weight loss, diabetes, hepatitis, inflammatory bowel diseases, osteoarthritis, stomach ulcers, asthma, radiation-related skin sores, fever, itching and inflammation, and as a general tonic.
+A chemical in aloe called acemannan is taken by mouth for HIV/AIDS.
+Aloe extract is used for high cholesterol.

 How does it work?

 The useful parts of aloe are the gel and latex.
 The gel is obtained from the cells in the center of the leaf; and the latex is obtained from the cells just beneath the leaf skin.

 Aloe gel might cause changes in the skin that might help diseases like psoriasis.

 Aloe seems to be able to speed wound healing by improving blood circulation through the area and preventing cell death around a wound.

 It also appears that aloe gel has properties that are harmful to certain types of bacteria and fungi.

 Aloe latex contains chemicals that work as a laxative.